-An independent actuarial review of WSI's liability for unpaid loss and loss adjustment expenses was conducted for the years ended June 30, 2021 and 2020.
-The actuarial computations for unpaid loss and LAE include a 4% discount to report this liability at its estimated present value for year ended June 30, 2021 and a 4.5% discount to report this liability as its estimated present value for year ended June 30, 2020.
+An independent actuarial review of WSI's liability for unpaid loss and loss adjustment expenses was conducted for the years ended June 30, 2022 and 2021.
+The actuarial computations for unpaid loss and LAE include a 4% discount to report this liability at its estimated present value for year ended June 30, 2022 and June 30, 2021.